dart-lang/sdk/runtime/docs/gc.md

 A GC is said to be "precise" if when a collection happens it knows exactly what is and is not a pointer into the heap.
 For example, in compiled Dart code the VM tracks which stack slots contain object pointers and which contain unboxed values.
 This is opposed to a "conservative" collector that considers any pointer-sized value might be a pointer into the heap, though it might just be an unboxed value.

 In a "moving" GC, the address of an object might change, requiring pointers to that object to be updated.
-In the Dart VM, objects can move during a scavenge or a compaction.
+In the Dart VM, objects can move during a [scavenge](#scavenge), a [compaction](#mark-compact) or a [become](#become) operation.
 A moving GC must be a precise GC: if a conservative GC updates a value that is not guaranteed to be a pointer, it will corrupt execution when the value was not in fact a pointer.

 The VM does not know which stack slots, globals or object fields in foreign languages contain pointers into the Dart heap, including the VM's own runtime implemented in C++.
 For the GC to remain precise, foreign languages reference Dart objects indirectly through "handles".
 Handles can be thought of as pointers to pointers.
 They are allocated from the VM, and the GC will visit (and possibly update) the pointers contained in handles during collections.